Skip to content

 Mark continued the series on The Lesser-Known Bible Women by focusing on Zipporah, Moses’s wife, as found in Exodus 4:24-26.
 He unpacked the meaning behind her striking statement: “You are a bridegroom of blood.”
 The Context In Moses’s time, culture dictated every aspect of life.
 Mark began by revisiting the pivotal moment of the burning bush, […]

-• Session 11 – Lesser Known Women in the Bible
+• Session 11 – Lesser Known Women of the Bible; the “elect lady”: Mark Lanier, 01/05/25

 In this first lesson of 2025, Mark continues the Lesser Known Women of the Bible series by exploring the intriguing reference to the “elect lady” in 2 John.
 Who is the lady? – A majority of scholars interpret the “elect lady” as a metaphor for the local church - the unified body of Christ chosen by […]